First Methodist Meeting Place in Charlton

 Methodist Episcopal Church

 Church Moved Across the Road

 The situation remained the same until 1904 when Mr. Akers soon found out that the new church building was limiting the use of his property, as there was not enough land to use as his own yard without using some of the land which belonged to the church.
 That’s when he proposed to pay for moving the church across Brookfield Road with a full basement complete with kitchen, dining room and ladies parlor.
 This caused a great deal of controversy within the church.
 As some felt that only rooms for preaching and praying were necessary, while others wanted the additional rooms for sociability, which they said “is the life of the church.
 Those opposed felt so displeased and discouraged over what they considered a serious mistake that they stopped coming to church, resigned their positions and vowed not to return until Rev. Rogers left.
 However, after much discussion and exchanges of bitter feelings and nasty words, the church members accepted the offer.

-House being moved by oxen
+Example of house being moved by oxen